Steve Farley: Career

 During his time in the state legislature, Farley put out a weekly Farley Report to inform his constituents on the inner workings of state government.
 His lengthy blog posts helped explain obscure and complex policies and kept Arizonans up-to-date on state issues.

 On June 5, 2017, Farley announced his campaign for Governor of Arizona against incumbent Republican Governor Doug Ducey.
 Farley lost the Democratic primary to David Garcia.
 In the campaign, Farley played towards his comprehensive knowledge of the state budget and sold himself as a policy wonk.
 He proposed closing tax loopholes to secure greater funding for public education, saying "I know we have the money, we've just chosen to give it away," and criticized the Arizona economy for benefiting those at the top more than the average Arizonan.

 On January 10, 2019, Farley announced his candidacy for the 2019 Tucson mayoral election.
 He campaigned on a platform focused on economic development, environmental preparedness, and investment in education and public transportation.
 He has proposed creating a public healthcare option for Tucson residents, switching diesel engine buses to electrical engines powered by solar energy, creating a resiliency plan for extreme climate emergencies, and preparing Tucson's economy to be competitive in emerging industries.
 In the Democratic primary, Farley came in second place after Tucson city councilwoman Regina Romero.

+In February 2020 Steve Farley became the chief executive officer of the Humane Society of Southern Arizona (HSSA).
+During his tenure, he built the Freeman Education and Behavioral Center, greatly expanded the Community Cat program, broadened HSSA’s lifesaving work into neighboring Cochise County, led successful efforts to increase the supply of veterinarians across Arizona through the legislative creation of a Veterinary Student Loan Repayment Program, and turned the thrift store into a major revenue generator for the organization, among other accomplishments.
+Steve Farley was fired from the position on October 5, 2023 when, under his tenure, 318 small pets (including guinea pigs, rabbits, and hamsters) that the HSSA received for adoption placement from San Diego Humane Society were transferred to a private citizen associated with a reptile farm that sells frozen and live animals for snake food.[16]
+An official HSSA investigation released on November 30, 2023 confirmed that “Farley did not know beforehand that the animals would be sent to [the reptile breeder].”

 Personal life

-Farley is also a prominent artist, whose work appears throughout Tucson, including the iconic ceramic tile mural by the Broadway Underpass, at the eastern gateway to downtown Tucson.
-Farley developed a method for converting photographs to ceramic tiles, which has led to him working on several similar projects throughout the country.
+Farley is also an artist whose work appears throughout Tucson, including a ceramic tile mural by the Broadway Underpass, at the eastern gateway to downtown Tucson.
+Farley work uses copied photographs on ceramic tiles.

 Farley is engaged to Kitt Leonard, an IT specialist at the Tucson Medical Center, and has two children.